cosmoszeroH/Composed-Fashion-Image-Retrieval/README.md

 # CLIP-Combiner-Composed-Image-Retrieval

-In this repo, I have created a simple demo to retrieve fashion image from a reference query and a text that includes a descriptive request from the user about the image.
+In this repo, I post a simple demo to retrieve fashion images from a reference query and a text that includes a descriptive request from the user about the image.